 -

-This attractive village derives its name from St. Osyth daughter of the first Christian King of East Anglia, who was beheaded by the Danes in AD 653.
+This charming and attractive village derives its name from St. Osyth daughter of the first Christian King of East Anglia.
+Located centrally within the village is a selection of shops and eateries.
 The village centre is dominated by the Augustinian Priory ruins and its magnificent Gatehouse, which was completed in 1475.
-The latter forms one of the finest monastic buildings in the country.
-The priory Read more…
+The latter forms one of the finest monastic buildings in Read more…

 -